Married During the Holidays? Couple Therapist shares how to Survive the Demands of Family Gatherings

 I mean, you could go ahead and try to please everyone around you.
 After all, it’s the holidays.
 Right?

 Of course, you’re more likely to finish up the holidays feeling exhausted and like you didn’t have any control over any of it.
 That’s unlikely to leave you feeling very merry.
 So, when it comes to you and your relationship, do what is in your best interest.
-Set aside some time to practice healthy communication to come to agreement on what that may be.
+Set aside some time to practice healthy communication to come to an agreement on what that may be.

 The most important relationship you have is with your spouse.
 That’s the person you have decided to journey through this life with.
 A helpful way to make it through the holiday season with a sense of happiness and joy is to center your decisions around what is best for you as a couple.
 Own your schedule.
 Own what will ultimately serve your relationship the best.
 And then enjoy it.